derbyjs/racer/README.md

 # Racer

 Racer is a realtime model synchronization engine for Node.js.
-By leveraging [ShareJS](http://sharejs.org/), multiple users can interact with the same data in realtime via sophisticated conflict resolution algorithms.
-It supports PubSub across multiple servers for horizontal scaling.
-Clients can express data subscriptions and fetches in terms of queries and specific documents.
-At the same time, it provides a simple model mutator and event interface for writing application logic.
+By leveraging [ShareJS](http://sharejs.org/), multiple users can interact with the same data in realtime via Operational Transformation, a sophisticated conflict resolution algorithm that works in realtime and with offline clients.
+ShareJS also supports PubSub across multiple servers for horizontal scaling.
+Clients can express data subscriptions and fetches in terms of queries and specific documents, so different clients can be subscribed to different overlapping sets of data.
+On top of this sophisticated backend, Racer provides a simple model and event interface for writing application logic.

 [![Build
 Status](https://secure.travis-ci.org/codeparty/racer.png?branch=0.5)](https://travis-ci.org/codeparty/racer/branches)